-9 Even though the estimated trends and the differences between FTHp10 averaged over the 10 2000s and over the 1990s are practically not significant and cover different periods, the 11 spatial patterns of increasing FTHp10 values generally coincide with negative differences.
-12 Further analysis is needed to check if trends in dry areas, in particular for the FTHp10, are reproduced in reconstructions of tropospheric RH from back trajectory models, in order to 13 check if such an increase can be related to a change in the large-scale dynamics of the last 14 15 saturations statistics.
-In this context, the dipole structures of FTH and FTHp10 trends over northeast Africa in JJA and DJF are noteworthy.
-The associated feature in the estimated 16 uncertainty coincides with a similar feature in interannual variability.
-The back trajectory 17 18 analysis should be extended with an analysis of the position and extent of the dry areas, 19 specifically over northeast Africa.
+Even though the estimated trends and the differences between FTHp10 averaged over the 2000s and over the 1990s are practically not significant and cover different periods, the spatial patterns of increasing FTHp10 values generally coincide with negative differences.
+Further analysis is needed to check whether trends in dry areas, in particular for FTHp10, are reproduced in reconstructions of tropospheric RH from back-trajectory models, in order to check whether such an increase could be related to a change in the large-scale dynamics of the last saturation statistics.
+In this context, the dipole structures of FTH and FTHp10 trends over northeastern Africa in JJA and DJF are noteworthy.
+The associated feature in the estimated uncertainty coincides with a similar feature in interannual variability.
+The back-trajectory analysis should be extended with an analysis of the position and extent of the dry areas, specifically over northeastern Africa.